meddoesdev/uncertainty-aware-bev/README.md

 ## 🔗 Live Demo
 👉 https://meddoesdev.github.io/uncertainty-aware-bev/

-Note: Make sure to wait for 40-60s(sometimes visualisations may take 2mins to load) after clicking on the link.
+Note: Make sure to wait for 40-60s(sometimes visualisations may take upto 2 mins to load) after clicking on the link.

 ## What This Does